 Although it is considered likely that most deaths of Aboriginal and Torres Strait Islander (Indigenous) Australians are registered, a proportion of these deaths are not registered as Indigenous.
 Information about the deceased is supplied by a relative or other person acquainted with the deceased, or by an official of the institution where the death occurred and may differ from the self-identified Indigenous origin of the deceased.
 Forms are often not subject to the same best practice design principles as statistical questionnaires, and respondent and/or interviewer understanding is rarely tested.
 Over-precise analysis of Indigenous deaths and mortality should be avoided.

-Previous COAG reporting and Causes of Death, Australia (cat. no. 3303.0) publications prior to the 2010 edition indicated that all coroner certified deaths registered after 1 January 2007 are now subject to a revisions process.
-In order to improve the quality of historical data, the 2006 reference year data has also been revised.
-Therefore, in this round of COAG reporting, 2006, 2007 and 2008 data is final, 2009 data is revised and 2010 data is preliminary.
-Data for 2009 and 2010 is subject to further revisions.
-This is a change from previous years (up to the 2005 reference year) where all ABS processing of causes of death data for a particular reference period was finalised approximately 13 months after the end of the reference period.
+All coroner certified deaths registered after 1 January 2006 are now subject to a revisions process.
+In this round of National Healthcare Agreement (NHA) reporting, 2007, 2008 and 2009 data is final, 2010 data is revised and 2011 data is preliminary.
+Data for 2010 and 2011 is subject to further revisions.
+Prior to 2006 all ABS processing of causes of death data for a particular reference period was finalised approximately 13 months after the end of the reference period.
 Where insufficient information was available to code a cause of death (e.g. a coroner certified death was yet to be finalised by the Coroner), less specific ICD codes were assigned as required by the ICD coding rules.
 The revision process enables the use of additional information relating to coroner certified deaths, as it becomes available over time.
 This results in increased specificity of the assigned ICD-10 codes.

 Revisions will only impact on coroner certified deaths, as further information becomes available to the ABS about the causes of these deaths.
-See Technical Note: Causes of Death Revisions 2006 and Causes of Death Revisions 2008 and 2009 and in Causes of Death, Australia, 2010 (cat.no.
+See Technical Note: Causes of Death Revisions 2009 and 2010 in Causes of Death, Australia, 2011 (cat.no.
 3303.0).

 In November 2010, the Queensland Registrar of Births, Deaths and Marriages advised the ABS of an outstanding deaths registration initiative undertaken by the Registry.
 This initiative resulted in the November 2010 registration of 374 previously unregistered deaths which occurred between 1992 and 2006 (including a few for which a date of death was unknown).
 Of these, around three-quarters (284) were deaths of Aboriginal and Torres Strait Islander Australians.

 The ABS discussed different methods of adjustment of Queensland death registrations data for 2010 with key stakeholders.
 Following the discussion, a decision was made by the ABS and key stakeholders to use an adjustment method that added together deaths registered in 2010 for usual residents of Queensland which occurred in 2007, 2008, 2009 and 2010.
 This method minimises the impact on mortality indicators used in various government reports.
 However, care should still be taken when interpreting Aboriginal and Torres Strait Islander death data for Queensland for 2010.
-Please note that there are differences between data output in the Causes of Death, Australia, 2010 publication (cat.
-No. 3303.0) and 2010 data reported for COAG, as this adjustment was not applied in the publication.
+Please note that there are differences between data output in the Causes of Death, Australia, 2010 publication (cat. no. 3303.0) and 2010 data reported for the NHA, as this adjustment was not applied in the publication.
 For further details see Technical Note: Registration of outstanding deaths, Queensland 2010, from the Deaths, Australia, 2010 publication (cat. no, 3302.0) and Explanatory Note 103 in the Causes of Death, Australia, 2010 publication (cat. no. 3303.0).